 Lesser kudu live in dry, densely thicketed scrub and woodlands of northern east Africa.
+To see them at the Maryland Zoo, walk along the African Journey Boardwalk.

 Females tend to live in small groups of two or three, plus their offspring.
 Adult males, called bulls, are generally solitary.
 They leave their mothers after 1.5 to 2 years to be on their own and will join female herds only temporarily to mate.
 Bulls may have overlapping home ranges but are not aggressively territorial.
 When bulls cross paths, they usually resolve dominance issues quickly and peacefully by having a face-off that establishes who’s biggest.